dmorse/pscfpp/README.md

   - FFTW fast Fourier transform library

 The one-dimensional finite difference program pscf_fd requires only GSL, and not FFTW.
-The CPU-based programs for spatially periodic structures require both GSL and FFTW libraries.
+The CPU-based programs for spatially periodic structures require both GSL and FFTW.

-The GPU-accelerated programs can only run on a computer with an appropriate NVIDIA graphics card.
-To compile these programs, the system must also have an NVIDIA CUDA development environment that provides the CUFFT fast Fourier transform library.
+The GPU-accelerated programs can only run on a computer with an appropriate NVIDIA GPU.
+To compile or run these programs, the system must also have an NVIDIA CUDA development environment that provides the CUFFT fast Fourier transform library.

 ## Compiling

 Complete directions for compiling and installing PSCF are provided in section 2 of the html documentation.
 Short instructions for compiling, after installing all of the required dependencies, are given below:

    - Add the pscfpp/bin directory to your linux command search PATH environment variable.

-   - Add the pscfpp/scripts/python directory to your PYTHONPATH environment variable.
+   - Add the pscfpp/lib/python directory to your PYTHONPATH environment variable.

    - cd to the pscfpp/ root directory

-   - Enter "./setup" from this root directory to run a setup script (you only need to do this once, before compiling the first time).
+   - Enter "./setup" from this root directory to run a setup script.
+     This script installs default versions of several files that are required by the build system.
+You only need to run the setup script once, before compiling the first time.

    - Change directory (cd) to the subdirectory pscfpp/bld/.

-   - To compile and install all CPU-based programs in the package (excluding GPU-accelerated programs), enter "make all-cpu"
+   - To compile and install only CPU-based programs in the package (excluding GPU-accelerated programs), enter "make all-cpu"

-   - To compile the GPU-accelerated programs on a machine with an NVIDIA GPU, a CUDA compiler and the CUFFT library, enter "make pspg".
+   - To compile all programs, including the GPU-accelerated programs, on a machine that allows this, instead enter "make all".

-The setup script installs a file pscfpp/bld/config.mk that contains makefile variables that define compiler executable names, compiler options and paths to head and library files for external dependencies.
-If the default options are not adequate, edit this file as needed.
+The setup script installs a default version of a file pscfpp/bld/config.mk that contains makefile variables that define compiler executable names, compiler options and paths to head and library files for external dependencies.
+If the default options are not adequate, the user may edit this file as needed.

 ## Command line syntax (invoking a program)